 Private sector participants are crucial for making the lot process a success.
-They should bring:
+They should bring: Ideas or existing solutions which can be adapted to be part of the solution to be developed (e.g. 2 actors per

-- Ideas or existing solutions which can be adapted to be part of the solution to be developed (e.g. 2 actors per venture team with such) - Openness to co-creation of new solutions (that may deviate from their existing solution approaches) - Commitment to invest time and resources for creating a new business model and bringing it to market - Capabilities, resources, and networks for bringing the emerging solutions to life (the support provided in the incubation phase is typically not financial) - An entrepreneurial mind-set and hands-on attitude - Dedication to sustainability - Ideally, sufficient decision power within their own organisation
+- Ideas or existing solutions which on venture team with such) - Openness to co-creation of new solutions (that may deviate from their existing solution approaches) - Commitment to invest time and resources for creating a new business model and bringing it to market - Capabilities, resources, and networks for bringing the emerging solutions to life (the support provided in the incubation phase is typically not financial) - An entrepreneurial mind-set and hands-on attitude - Dedication to sustainability - Ideally, sufficient decision power within their own organisation